-- Match should consist of even number of games, so that each player have opening move same number of times.
+- The match should consist of even number of games so that each player have opening move the same number of times.

 Classic Teeko board is quite complicated.
 In practice, you can use any board with 25 fields arranged in a 5×5 square.

-This simplified board may be even chequred.
-Some people play teeko using draughts (checkers) sets, previously covering part of the board to expose only 5×5 square.
-This cheap and simple solution is presented on the image below.
+This simplified board may be even chequered.
+Some people play Teeko using draughts (checkers) sets, previously covering part of the board to expose only 5×5 square.
+This cheap and simple solution is presented in the image below.
 I used a set for international draughts (with 10×10 board).
-The board is folded in half and some fields where covered with a sheet of paper.
+The board is folded in half and some fields were covered with a sheet of paper.

-Belive me!
-Teeko is fascinating game.
-It should be revived, and to achieve this there must be people who love to play teeko.
+Believe me!
+Teeko is a fascinating game.
+It should be revived, and to achieve this there must be people who love to play Teeko.

 Read my articles on similar games:

-- Teeko Advanced – extension of John Scarne’s greatest work
+- Teeko Advanced – an extension of John Scarne’s greatest work

 - Nine Men’s Morris (Mill) – truly timeless game!

-- Chess bowling – board game, that has noting to do with chess or bowling
+- Chess bowling – board game, that has nothing to do with chess or bowling